Fun ways to keep you and your loved one active and engaged

 As your loved one becomes less mobile, you may find yourselves spending more time indoors.
 Try some of these fun activities to help keep them inspired and active.

 When you’re caring for a loved one it can sometimes be difficult to find fun activities to do together, especially if mobility or poor eyesight are an issue.
 Here are some fun family activities you can do together that should help to keep you both active and interested.
+To talk to someone about other things that might be useful to your older loved one, call Bupa's Aged Care Support Line.

 When looking for activities, take into account your loved one’s personality, mobility and interests, but keep in mind that ability and enthusiasm may vary from one day to the next.